Stenkilde/bestcs/README.md

 # Hello world
-## This is my super cool project about the BEST CS EVER yeap
+## This is my super cool project about the BEST CS EVER